sduoduo233/mcqfw-go/README.md

 # MCQFW
-A proxy software designed to bypass the DPI of some firewalls.
+MCQFW is a proxy software designed to bypass Deep Packet Inspection (DPI) by certain firewalls.

 # How does it work